Album behind the scenes: from drafts to finish

 Now we have to go back in time for the three months before I started working on the album.
 On August 2015, I launched the advice section where I answer the questions people send me.

-Turned out, the advice blog that supposes to help other people helped a lot to me too.
+Turned out, the advice blog that is supposed to help other people helped a lot me too.

 Every time I answer a question, it forces me to dig deeper, to learn something new.
 Because knowing things is not the same as understand things and being able to clearly explain it to the others.
 To my own surprise, throughout the past year, I’ve learned a lot of new things about sound design, mixdown, and other aspects of production simply by helping other people.
 How cool is that?